ivansojivarghese/F1-tenth-Autonomous-Racing-Hackathon/README.md

 The following content is an updated README - with some improvements to the program, courtesy of me.

-✅ Increased speed (from 10m/s to 12m/s)
+✅ Increased speed (from 10m/s to 12m/s) <br>
-✅ Better PID tuning for stability at higher speeds
+✅ Better PID tuning for stability at higher speeds <br>
-✅ Reduced unnecessary slowdowns during turns
+✅ Reduced unnecessary slowdowns during turns <br>
 ✅ Adaptive speed control based on curvature

 The following content is the original README of the submission, courtesy of  @harish950.